 Build your own Raspberry Pi Mumble Server

-In this project, I am going to set up a Raspberry Pi Mumble server.
-It’s an excellent project if you want to set up your own VOIP system.
+In this project, I am going to set up a Mumble server on the Raspberry Pi.
+It is an excellent project if you want to set up your own VOIP system.

 Raspberry Pi Mumble Server